CDCgov/mycosnp-nf/docs/output.md

 | Genome Fraction at 10X[^2]                 | Qualimap |

 [^1]: "Mean Coverage Depth" is a post-alignment metric.
 Qualimap divides the reference genome into 400 (default) windows.
 For each window, Qualimap counts the total number of bases that aligned with the window, divided by the number of bases in the window.
 The Mean Coverage Depth is the average across all of these windows.
 [^2]: "Genome fraction" refers to the percentage of the reference genome that is covered at a specific depth by the sample.
-This metric will output the genome fraction at the minimum depth (`--min_depth`) parameter used to call bases.
+This metric will output the genome fraction at the minimum depth (`--min_depth`) parameter used to call bases (e.g. "Genome Fraction at 10X").

 ### MultiQC

 <details markdown="1">